International Federation of the Phonographic Industry

 The International Federation of the Phonographic Industry (IFPI) is the organisation that represents the interests of the recording industry worldwide.
-It is a non-profit members' organisation registered in Switzerland and founded in Italy in 1933 by Francesco Braga.
+It is a non-profit members' organisation registered in Switzerland.
 It operates a secretariat based in London, with regional offices in Brussels, Hong Kong, Miami, Abu Dhabi, Singapore and Nairobi.

 Function

 IFPI's mission is to promote the value of recorded music, campaign for record producer rights, and expand the commercial uses of recorded music.
 Its services to members include a legal policy programme, litigation, content protection, sales reporting for the recorded music market, insight and analysis and work in the areas of performance rights, technology and trade.

 Structure

 IFPI is governed by its Main Board, a group including representatives from across the organisation's members (including major and independent record labels), representatives from certain IFPI National Groups and the organisation's CEO.
 There are also two regional boards (the IFPI Asia/Pacific Regional Board and IFPI Latin America Regional Board) which oversee regional matters.

 In April 2024 IFPI announced that Victoria Oakley had been appointed as CEO, joining the organisation in June 2024.
 The previous CEO, Frances Moore, stepped down in December 2023.
 She had been appointed the chief executive with a term effective from 1 July 2010.
 She had replaced John Kennedy, who had headed the organisation since 2005 and was also one of the co-producers of Live Aid and Live8.
 Moore was awarded an MBE in the Queen's Birthday Honours List in 2021 for her services to the music industry.